jtimlin/picagram/README.md

 Backend:
 Django REST framework with Python.

+## Frontend commits

+The frontend of this app was developed quite a bit in its own repository before combining the frontend and backend together.
+Those commits can be found at: [picagram-frontend](https://github.com/jindah/picagram-frontend)

 ## Getting Started

 To get started with the Picagram app, follow these steps to clone the GitHub repository locally and set up other dependencies: